herrBeesch/node-riakcs/README.md

 });
 ```

-Use the library like the father [awssum S3 module](https://github.com/appsattic/node-awssum).
+Use the library like the father [awssum S3 module](https://github.com/appsattic/node-awssum) according to the [implemented functions of RiacCS](http://docs.basho.com/riakcs/latest/references/apis/storage/#API-Feature-Comparison).